musictheory/NilScript/README.md

 $oj_oj._g.CGRectNull = $oj_oj._g.CGRectMake(Infinity, Infinity, 0, 0);
 ```

 Unlike inlined enums and consts, globals are assigned at runtime.
 Hence, in the above code example, care must be given that `CGRectMake()` isn't used for initializing `CGRectZero` until after the `@global function CGRectMake` line.
-This limitation should not affect globals used from within oj methods (as the global will already be declared by that time).
+This limitation should not affect globals used from within NilScript methods (as the global will already be declared by that time).

 ---
 ## <a name="protocols"></a>Protocols

-Like Objective-C, oj includes support for protocols.
+Like Objective-C, NilScript includes support for protocols.
 Both `@required` and `@optional` methods may be specified:

 ```
 @protocol ControllerDelegate